 Where You Can Find and/or Correct Your Information

 You can access all of your personal and personally identifiable information that we collect online and maintain by logging in to your account and going to “My Account > Settings”.
 This section of the site is password-protected to better safeguard your information.

-As a registered user, you can update your password, email address, secret question, screen name, physical address, phone numbers, bank account information, and member page at any time on the website, and if you need to change any other information in your profile or request that we delete/remove your information, you can contact us at email@example.com.
+As a registered user, you can update your password, email address, secret question, screen name, physical address, phone numbers, bank account information, and user page at any time on the site, and if you need to change any other information in your profile or request that we delete/remove your information, you can contact us at firstname.lastname@example.org.

 To protect your privacy and security, please contact us at email@example.com to make changes to your sensitive account information.
 We will retain and use your information as needed to provide you services, to comply with our legal obligations, to resolve disputes, to enforce our agreements or as otherwise required by law.